artyar-tui/mandala-drawer/README.md

 2. Bread Board
 3. Two servo motors
 4. Jumper wires
-5. Pen
+5. Pen/Laser
 6. Keypad
-7. Small spring (from any old ballpoint)
+7. Small spring (from any old ballpoint, in case we using pen)
-8. A tube of diammeter larger than the pen.
+8. A tube of diammeter larger than the pen, in case we using pen.

 ## Schematic Diagram
 ![Schematic](https://github.com/artyar-tui/mandala-drawer/blob/master/Schematic/Schematic.PNG)